obsoletewoosh/codebot_ml/README.md

 > This is a project for group 3 for the chatbot project
 > :)

+# Importing Packages using Pycharm
+1. Open project settings (File > Settings)
+2. Open Python Interpreter
+3. Press the (+) button at the top
+4. Type in the package name and press install (if it doesn't appear, press the reload button)

 # Resources to use!
 1. [Attention is all you need](https://proceedings.neurips.cc/paper_files/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)
 2. [spaCY library website](https://spacy.io/), [nltk documentation](https://www.nltk.org/)